Sareeta Domingo: Personal life and death

 Domingo lived in South London with her husband Will.

 Domingo died "suddenly" on 12 September 2025.
 A number of tributes were paid.
-Valerie Brandes stated Domingo's "contribution to literature and culture was extraordinary.
+Valerie Brandes stated that Domingo's "contribution to literature and culture was extraordinary.
 Through her own writing and her editorial work, she was a keen supporter of underrepresented voices… in doing so, she helped reshape the literary landscape to be more inclusive, authentic and rich with diversity".